This Namecheap vs. Cloudways comparison comes from someone with firsthand experience with both web hosts.

 If it’s with a third-party provider, select the option and follow the subsequent instructions to configure the DNS and create new ALIAS records.

-The processes are very similar, and everything is simple and easy to understand.
-However, Cloudways and Namecheap offer real-time responsive support resp if you get stuck and need assistance.
+The processes are very similar, and everything is straightforward to understand.
+However, Cloudways and Namecheap offer real-time responsive support if you get stuck and need assistance.

-Comparing how easy it is to complete the process on both platforms, I think it is a tie and nothing out of the ordinary.
+When I compare how easy it is to complete the process on both platforms, I think it is a tie, and nothing out of the ordinary.

 Performance and Server Speed

-This is where things get a bit complex and need thorough analysis.
+This is where things get a bit complex and need a thorough analysis.

-Remember I told you earlier in this post that I moved to Cloudways for a reason but didn’t let you know why I did?
+Remember, I told you earlier in this post that I moved to Cloudways for a reason, but I didn’t explain why.

 This section explains why I migrated to Cloudways and discusses the issues I experienced while hosting with EasyWP.

-Though the performance was great when testing with page speed testing tools like Gtmetrix, Pingdom, and the rest, the connection timeout was becoming more frequent and worrisome as traffic gradually increased.
+Though the performance was great when tested with page speed tools like Gtmetrix, Pingdom, and the rest, the connection timeout became more frequent and worrisome as traffic gradually increased.

-The regular connection timed out, or downtime does not relate to extreme server resource usage or anything like that.
-With the volume of traffic I get at the time, I hardly run 50% of the server resources allocated.
+The regular connection timeout or downtime does not relate to extreme server resource usage or anything like that.
+Given the volume of traffic I get at the time, I hardly use 50% of the server’s allocated resources.

 Since EasyWP has its built-in three-layer cache mechanism, I don’t have to worry about optimization much.
 The built-in cache mechanism works great.

 But as my blog traffic increased, I realized I needed to move to a higher plan.
-So, I upgraded to the EasyWP Turbo plan with 1.5X more CPU and RAM.
+So, I upgraded to the EasyWP Turbo plan, which offers 1.5X more CPU and RAM.
 50 GB storage and 200k monthly visits.

-After moving to the Turbo plan, the downtime was significantly better, and performance was improved.
-However, one particular issue remains unresolved – Google Core Web Vital, especially Time to First Byte and the Largest ContentFul Paint.
+After moving to the Turbo plan, downtime was significantly reduced, and performance improved.
+However, one particular issue remains unresolved: Google Core Web Vitals, especially Time to First Byte and the Largest Contentful Paint.

-While hundreds of other factors or variables may affect Core Web Vital, a poor hosting server will not help, regardless of how optimized other factors are.
+While hundreds of other factors may affect Core Web Vitals, a poor hosting environment will not help, regardless of how optimized the other factors are.

 Another issue I had with EasyWP is the built-in cache.
-Since it is built into the core software, there is no way I can customize its settings.
+Since it is built into the core software, I can’t customize its settings.

-Moreover, WP Rocket is on the list of restricted plugins in EasyWP.
+Moreover, WP Rocket is on EasyWP’s list of restricted plugins.
 At the time, WP Rocket was one of the plugins I wanted to test to improve speed and performance.
 So, this is a no-bargain.

 After trying many options to improve speed, performance, and CWV, I migrated to Cloudways in April 2023.